lnbits/lnbits/lnbits/extensions/watchonly/README.md

 Monitor an extended public key and generate deterministic fresh public keys with this simple watch only wallet.
 Invoice payments can also be generated, both through a publically shareable page and API.

+You can now use this wallet on the LNBits [SatsPayServer](https://github.com/lnbits/lnbits/blob/master/lnbits/extensions/satspay/README.md) extension

 ### Wallet Account
  - a user can add one or more `xPubs` or `descriptors`
    - the `xPub` fingerprint must be unique per user